|

 Before the Move: Preparation is Key

-PCS moves start long before the movers show up.
-As soon as we get orders, preparation begins.
-This guide to PCS moves helps by breaking everything into simple steps.
-First, I pull together all the paperwork—orders, family documents, and transportation forms.
-Then I research housing, schools, and medical care at the new location.
-The sooner we start, the smoother the PCS move goes.
+First, I gather all the paperwork—orders, family documents, and transportation forms.
+Then I research housing, schools, and medical care at the new duty station.
+The sooner you start, the smoother it goes.
+Because with PCS moves, early effort always pays off later.

 During the Move: What You Need to Know